IshanKashyap01/HTML-CSS-JS/Semantics/Semantic Tags/Meta and Favicon.md

 - `<link>` defines the relationship b/w this document and an external source

+  - `rel` specifies relationship to the linked document,

+  - `type` its type of media, and

+  - `href` the hyperlink destination

 - It is mostly used to link an external style sheet or add a *favicon* to the website